John P. Reitmeyer - Shipfitter 2nd Class - USS Juneau

 career spanning twenty-six years and two months, Lieutenant Colonel Peter

-Reitmeyer is scheduled to retire from the United States Marine Corps.
-God Bless
+Reitmeyer retired from the United States Marine Corps.
+He is currently working

 A Man of Community Service and Dedication